 Similarly, effective altruists shouldn’t measure themselves on their sole individual contributions.
 Rather, they should measure themselves by the total positive impact that they’ve unlocked across all of the people they’ve influenced.

 The world needs more love and care right now than ever before, and we’re the right people to make the world a better place for all.

 As product managers, we’re uniquely positioned to unlock positive impact, not just in our day-to-day work, but also in our private lives.
-Whether we decide to donate money, to identify new problem areas, to invest our own time, or to spread ideas, all of these actions can create a significant positive impact in the world.
+Whether we decide to donate money, identify new problem areas, invest our own time, or spread ideas, all of these actions can create a significant positive impact in the world.

 When we use the lens of effective altruism, we can unlock 10x or 100x more positive impact than we might be able to do otherwise.
 And, thankfully, the principles and methods of effective altruism are already familiar to product managers!

 Want to learn more about effective altruism?
 Check out these resources: